SandwichGouda/Data/Data.md

 - Uppercase first letters are mandatory.
 - `Hostname`, `User`, `IdentityFile` are self-explanatory...
 - `ProxyCommand` specifies the command to use to connect to the server. (...)
-  * The command string extends to the end of the line, and is executed using the user's shell ‘exec’ directive to avoid a lingering shell process. (...)
+  * The command string extends to the end of the line, and is executed using the user's shell ‘exec' directive to avoid a lingering shell process. (...)
   * `ProxyCommand ssh -W %h:%p ssh.enst.fr` can be used to automate the connection to a SSH bridge.
 (What does -W do though ?)(...)
 - ProxyJump too, but easier.
   * `ProxyJump user@host:port`